Association of Algerian Muslim Women: History

 They would be illiterate, leaving behind little documentation of their experiences.
 They were voiceless in terms of society, politics, and culture, even after Algerian independence.

-Women especially in these groups went one to contribute to the nationalist movement in Algeria under the umbrella of the ‘women's section’ of the FLN.
-Though its existence was only present through approximately a year between 1961 and 1962, its unique presence is significant in its suggestion that there was a possibility that the emancipation of women could have been a very central feature of Algerian independence from France.
-It diverges from a rhetoric that suggests women were just passive, at the hands of men and rightfully highlights their revolutionary participation in Algerian independence.
-This section proposed a ‘more radical program’.

 When the revolution occurred and when armed conflict broke out, the leaders of these two feminist groups joined freedom fighters.
 Nafissa Hamoud, the AFMA leader, was the first female doctor to join the movement.

+Legacy

+Women in the AFMA and other groups went on to contribute to the nationalist movement in Algeria under the umbrella of the women's section of the FLN, which existed for approximately a year between 1961 and 1962.